urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 2. Install Homebrew. `ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"` should work.
 (Can you use MacPorts?
 Yes you can.
-You can also resolve the dependencies by hand.:-)
+You can also resolve the dependencies by hand :-)

-3. `brew install gmp libsigsegv openssl`
+3. `sudo brew install gmp libsigsegv openssl`

 **Ubuntu**